fhalde/jsontap/README.md

     print(f"[FINAL] {final_reply}")
 ```

-This is where `jsontap` shines for LLM products: immediate UX updates from early fields, while the rest of the JSON is still being generated.
+This is where `jsontap` shines for LLM products: immediate UX updates from early fields, while the rest of the JSON is still being generated whilst giving developers the convenience of writing sequential looking code.

 ![jsontap streaming demo](show.gif)